Hyperbolic groups with planar boundaries: The JSJ decomposition

-\Proof Since $\partial G$ is locally connected, it follows that $\{Z_e\}_{e\in E_v}$ is a null-sequence, so $\sim_v$ defines an upper semicontinuous decomposition of $\partial G$ and $Q_v$ is Hausdorff (see also \cite[Cor.\,6.16]{carrasco:thesis}).
+\Proof Since $\partial G$ is locally connected, it follows that $\{Z_e\}_{e\in E_v}$ is a null-sequence, so $\sim_v$ defines an upper semicontinuous decomposition of $\partial G$ and $Q_v$ is Hausdorff (see also \cite[Cor.\,6.16]{carrasco:thesis} for a detailed proof based on the splitting).
 It follows that $Q_v$ is connected, locally connected and compact as the image under a continuous map of a Hausdorff, connected, locally connected and compact set into a Hausdorff space.
 See \cite[Chapter VII, \S\,2,3]{whyburn:analytic_topology} for details.

 Cut points and local cut points of $Q_v$ yield (local) cut points of $\partial G$ by pull-backs under $p_v$.
-Let $x\in Q_v$; if $x=p_v(Z_e)$, then it does not disconnect $Q_v$ since $Z_e$ does not ($\partial G\setminus Z_e=C_v(e)$); otherwise, since $v$ is of rigid type, it follows that $p_v^{-1}(x)$ is not a local point, so neither is $x$.
-We also conclude that the only possible local points correspond to the non-trivial classes.
+Let $x\in Q_v$; if $x=p_v(Z_e)$, then it does not disconnect $Q_v$ since $Z_e$ does not ($\partial G\setminus Z_e=C_v(e)$); otherwise, since $v$ is of rigid type, it follows that $p_v^{-1}(x)$ is not a local cut point, so neither is $x$.
+We also conclude that the only possible local cut points correspond to the non-trivial classes.

 Fix an incident edge $e$.
 By construction, $\partial G\setminus Z_e$ has exactly two ends, each accumulating one single point of $\La_e$.
 Hence, we may consider two disjoint connected neiborhoods $N_1$ and $N_2$ of $\La_e$ in $(\partial G\setminus Z_e)\cup \La_e$; if there are small enough then $p_v(N_1)$ and $p_v(N_2)$ cover a neigborhood of $p_v(\La_e)$ and they intersect exactly at that point.
 This implies that it is a local cut point with two ends.